 When looking to purchase an X-Acto knife, the available options can sometimes be a little baffling, so the following guide will help you to find the best X-Acto knife for your requirements and budget.

 The X-Acto Basic Knife Set is a really good starting point if you’re new to using these tools.
 The set contains three precision knives, 10 precision knife blades, plus a wooden chest for safe and tidy storage.
+The blades are designed for for arts and crafts cutting tasks.
+They are workman quality and will last a long time if properly cared for.

 - Good value for money